hel1xasura-hell/HELLBROWSER/README.md

 **HellBrowser — a modern Android WebView browser with an automotive-focused interface.**

-This repository is the HellBrowser rebrand of an existing GPLv3 Android browser codebase.
-The source has been renamed and reorganized under the HellBrowser application identity.
-The original GPLv3 copyright and license file are intentionally retained.

 > **Safety:** Use HellBrowser only as a passenger or while safely parked.
 Never browse while driving.

 ## Requirements